 And finally, we are at the toe part!
 What you wear home from the hospital for your top and bottom is important.
 But don’t forget about your shoes!
 I recommend packing slip-on shoes or flip-flops in your hospital bag.

 After you’ve just given birth, the last thing you want to do is deal with shoes that are difficult to put on.
 And don’t even try to bend over to tie laces.
-Slip-on shoes and flip-flops are easy to take on and off.
+Slip-on shoes and flip-flops are easy to take on and off with only a little bit of effort.
 They’re also more comfortable than traditional shoes.
 They can accommodate swollen feet because they don’t have laces or straps.

 And you were most likely wearing slip-on shoes or flip-flops while you were pregnant.
 Those same shoes will work okay for going home after you do give birth.

 When choosing shoes to wear home from the hospital, make sure they are supportive and have a good grip.
-You don’t want to risk falling, especially if you’re carrying your new baby.
+You don’t want to risk falling, especially if you’re carrying your new arrival.

 Plan Your Own Going Home Outfit

 Packing for your going-home outfit from the hospital is another thing to think about before baby arrives.
-But don’t worry, we’ve got you covered with this list of what to wear home from the hospital after giving birth.
+But don’t worry, we’ve got you covered with this list of what to wear home from the hospital after giving birth, complete with great options from maternity leggings to disposable underwear.

-Whether you’re looking for something loose and flowy or something more fitted, we’ve got a suggestion for you.
-And because we know comfort is key after labor, all our suggestions are comfortable and easy to slip on (because who has time for laces when you’ve got a newborn?)
+Whether you’re looking for something loose and flowy or something more fitted, we’ve got the best going-home outfits for you.
+And because we know comfort is the most important thing after labor, all our suggestions are comfortable and easy to slip on (because who has time for laces when you’ve got a newborn?)

-So take a look at our list and start planning your post-birth ensemble.
-You can even add a few of these to your baby registry!
+So take a look at our list of comfy clothes and start planning your post-birth ensemble.
 We can’t wait to see what you choose!